nightroman/FarNet/PowerShellFar/README.md

 - Pattern

-    Specifies a regular expression pattern or a simple text to search for.
+    Specifies the regular expression pattern or simple text to search for.
 See .NET documentation for regular expression details.

 - Options

-    Comma delimited regular expression and extra options.
+    Comma delimited regular expression and extra options or their aliases.

-    Standard .NET regular expression options: `None`, `IgnoreCase`, `Multiline`, `ExplicitCapture`, `Compiled`, `Singleline`,
+    Standard .NET regular expression options and aliases: `None`, `IgnoreCase` (ic), `Multiline` (m), `ExplicitCapture`, `Compiled`, `Singleline` (s), `IgnorePatternWhitespace` (ipw), `RightToLeft`, `ECMAScript`,
-    `IgnorePatternWhitespace`, `RightToLeft`, `ECMAScript`, `CultureInvariant`.
+    `CultureInvariant`.

-    Extra helper options: `SimpleMatch` tells that the pattern is a literal string, `WholeWord` tells to search for word bounds at the pattern start and end words.
+    Extra helper options: `SimpleMatch` (sm) tells that the pattern is a literal string, `WholeWord` (ww) tells to search for word bounds at the pattern start and end words.

 - Input

-    Any PowerShell command returning strings (file paths) or file system items (for example, but not only, from `Get-*Item` cmdlets).
-It is OK if some paths do not exist or some items are directories - such elements are ignored.
-Design and use commands carefully.
-If a command is not trivial try at first to compose it in the command line, test it, and only then use for a search.
+    Any command returning file paths or file system items.
+    Missing paths and directory paths or items are ignored.

 - Groups

     Tells to panel found regex groups instead of full matches.
     It is ignored if "All text" is set.

 - All text

-    Tells to read and process a file as a single string, not as a line set.
-In this case options Multiline and Singleline can be used (they do not have much sense if "All text" is off).
-Results are processed in the same way but a found match is not selected in the editor, only cursor is set at the beginning of it.
+    Tells to read and process files as whole strings, not lines.
+In this case the options `Multiline` and `Singleline` may be useful as well.
+Results are processed in the same way but found matches are not selected in the editor, only the caret is set at the beginning.

 - Background input